strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 We've reduced and refined the options and present here what's typically configured to get the most out of Kafka brokers.

 And when we say brokers, we also include topics.
-Broker configuration often corresponds with configuration options at the topic level, such as setting the maximum batch size for topics with `message.max.bytes`.
+Some broker options provide defaults which can be overridden at the topic level, such as setting the maximum batch size for topics with `message.max.bytes`.
-In this way, you might want to consider topic-level configuration first and have your broker-level settings operating as defaults if the topic-level configuration isn't set explicitly.

 <!--more-->